 In order to achieve success in any small business you must pass through several stages along the way.
-You cannot skip a step.
-Frequently business get stuck for just that reason.
-The entrepreneur isn’t aware of these stages therefore he/she is focused on the wrong objectives for their stage of growth.
+You can’t skip a step.
+If you try then you and your business get stuck.
+This happens because you aren’t aware of these stages of growth and focused on the wrong objectives for your stage of growth.
 Focus on the right things and success becomes much easier!

-In a previous post title, The Search for Growth Continues I introduced the 5 stages of small business growth and significant factors critical for a business’ growth.
+In a previous post, The Search for Growth Continues the 5 stages of small business growth and significant factors critical for a business’ growth were introduced.

 4 factors in each category that impact a small business’ growth:

 - Owner Goals

 The first step is getting from the Foundation stage to the Survival stage.
 Here are the requirements on which you must focus under each of the previous categories if you wish to successfully achieve the “survival” stage of growth in your business:

 - Profitability: it is critical that the owner set a profit goal for the company to plan from and strive to achieve.